isaacSennerholt/sudelity/README.md

 This can unintentionally reward performance.
 A person may appear safe because they sound aligned.
 But in shared space, the effects of their presence tell a different story: dissonance, deference, confusion, or quiet withdrawal from others around them.

-The problem is not hypocrisy.
-It is asymmetry.
+The problem isn’t hypocrisy.
+It’s asymmetry.
 What is being claimed and what is being created do not match.
 And in frameworks that prioritize appearance or consensus, these asymmetries can persist unchallenged for years — sometimes rewarded.

 Sudelism attends instead to the atmosphere:
 - Is balance deepening or thinning?